 Through our decades of experience, we’ve established a consistent and repeatable three-step investment

 - Buy it – We acquire high-quality, income-producing assets at discounts to replacement costs

 - Fix it – We rapidly and proactively address any capital structure, physical, or operating issues pertaining to the investment

 - Exit – Once issues are addressed we refinance the investments and hold them for the long term.

-Our average hold period prior to refinancing is slightly more than three years If you’re seeking a passive real estate investment option and have a long term time horizon, we’re here to help.
+Our average hold period prior to refinancing is slightly more than three years.
+If passive real estate investing is an option you’re exploring and you have a long term time horizon, we’re here to help.
 If you’d like to learn more about our investment opportunities, contact us at (800) 605-4966 or email@example.com for more information.